Epidemic extinction in a simplicial susceptible-infected-susceptible model: Optimal path to Epidemic Extinction

 with the prefactor

 To the best of our knowledge, the scaling exponent $1$ has not yet been reported in the previous literature.
-The exponent is in contrast to the case for the standard scaling of the activation of escape near a transcritical bifurcation, which is $2$ for the latter \cite{PhysRevE.77.061107,schwartz2009predicting}.
+The exponent is in contrast to the case for the standard scaling of the activation of escape near a transcritical bifurcation, which is $2$ for the latter \cite{PhysRevLett.101.078101,PhysRevE.77.061107,schwartz2009predicting}.
+The exponent $1$ stems from the topology of the optimal path to extinction depicted in Fig.\ref{fig2}(b).
+For $\beta=\beta_c$, the fluctuational extinction point $D=\left(0, -\ln \beta \right) $ collides with the absorbing point $C=\left(0, 0\right) $.
+As $\beta$ increases from $\beta_c$, the point $D$ moves down along the $p$-axis and the point $A=\left(x_A, 0 \right) $ moves right along the $x$-axis.
+For $\beta \gtrsim \beta_c$, the amounts of these two movememts are both $\beta-\beta_c$, and thus the additional area enclosed by the optimal extinction path is given by Eq.(\ref{eq24}).

-It is useful for summarizing the main results in the present work.
+It is useful to summarize the main results in the present work.
 For $\beta_c<\beta<\beta_b$ and $\beta>\beta_c$, we have revealed the two different scenarios for optimal path to extinction, and obtained the action $\mathcal{S}$ along the optimal path for each scenario.
 In Fig.\ref{fig3}, we show $\mathcal{S}$ as a function of $\beta$ for $\beta>\beta_b$, where $\delta$ is fixed at $\delta=1$.
 In the insets of Fig.\ref{fig3}, we also show the first-order and the second-order derivatives of $\mathcal{S}$ with respect to $\beta$ as a function of $\beta$.
 Interestingly, we find that $\mathcal{S}$ and its first-order derivative with respect to $\beta$ are both continuous at $\beta=\beta_c$, but the second-order derivative is discontinuous at $\beta=\beta_c$.
 After cumbersome calculations, the discontinuity is given by

 The discontinuity of the second-order derivative of $\mathcal{S}$ with respect to $\beta$ at $\beta=\beta_c$ is reminiscent of the second-order phase transitions in equilibrium systems.
 This is because that the action plays a similar role of the free-energy in equilibrium systems, which measures the mean lifetime of the active phase or the relative stability of the phase.
+From Eq.(\ref{eq26}), one can see that the degree of the discontinuity at $\beta=\beta_c$ decreases as $\delta$ increases.
+In the limit of $\delta \to \infty$, the model is totally dominated by the three-body interactions and the discontinuity vanishes.
+Thus one can conclude that the discontinuity in the second-order derivative of $\mathcal{S}$ is due to the combination of the two-body interactions and three-body interactions.
+The occurrence of the singularity in the action is often called \textit{dynamical} phase transition \cite{touchette2009large}.
+The mechanism of the dynamical phase transition in the present work is purely originated from the geometric change of the optimal extinction path at $\beta=\beta_c$, as shown in Fig.\ref{fig2}.
+The transition appears only when the size of population is large enough such that the WKB ansatz is justified, and is finite such that the fluctuation is present to drive the extinction event.